 Days after we buried my father, dear farmer friends suggested that we plant a tree in tribute, ringing my heart like a bell.
 Through the wilds of our family life, my father was a mountain of wisdom, a legendary sea of calm.
 My friends’ organic farm in Hemmingford, Quebec was the place to remember him, and, in their words, to dig holes and reach the sky.

 What could do justice to the man?
 Oak.
 The word alone is sturdy.
 Known to survive thousands of years, the Genus Quercus dazzles an open field and covers my winding staircase and dancing floors.
-I was having trouble finding a baby tree until early one morning while feeding the sheep, my friends discovered that an industrious squirrel was plucking acorns off the single, old oak on their property and planting them as a future food source.
+I was having trouble finding a baby tree until early one morning while feeding the sheep, my friends discovered a squirrel was plucking acorns off the single, old oak on their property and planting them as a future food source.
 My father nurtured entrepreneurship throughout his teaching career and I covet growing what we eat.
 To harvest and share what we reap.

-My friends transplanted a choice bud and scoped out its perfect home, close to the churning compost, where Leopold the Llama stands guard and some very happy sheep roam.
+Love lives forever on a farm.
+My friends transplanted a choice bud and scoped out its home, close to the churning compost where Leopold the Llama stands guard and some happy sheep roam.
 Life and death loom under the deep blue sky.
-Love lives forever on a farm.
+My father, the good earth, the roots of my tree.